-The table below sets forth the names, ages and titles of the persons who were directors of the Company and executive officers of the Company as of April 1, 1999.
+The table below sets forth the names, ages and titles of the persons who were directors of the Company and executive officers of the Company as of March 15, 2000.

-Name Age Position
+NAME Age Position

-James N. Stanard <c> 50</c> <c> Chairman of the Board, President and Chief Executive Officer</c>
+James N. Stanard 51 Chairman of the Board, President and Chief Executive Officer

-William I. Riker 39 Director, Executive Vice President of the Company and President and Chief Operating Officer of Renaissance Reinsurance Ltd.
+William I. Riker 40 Director, Executive Vice President of the Company and President and Chief Operating Officer of Renaissance Reinsurance Ltd.

-John M. Lummis 41 Senior Vice President and Chief Financial Officer

-David A. Eklund 39 Executive Vice President of Renaissance Reinsurance Ltd.
+David A. Eklund 40 Executive Vice President and Chief Underwriting Officer of Renaissance Reinsurance Ltd.

+John M. Lummis 42 Senior Vice President and Chief Financial Officer

-Arthur S. Bahr 67 Director
+Arthur S. Bahr 68 Director

-Thomas A. Cooper 62 Director
+Thomas A. Cooper 63 Director

-Edmund B. Greene 60 Director
+Edmund B. Greene 61 Director

+Brian R. Hall 58 Director

-Gerald L. Igou 64 Director
+Gerald L. Igou 65 Director

-Kewsong Lee 33 Director
+Kewsong Lee 34 Director

-Paul J. Liska 39 Director
+Paul J. Liska 43 Director

-Lisa J. Marshall 39 Director

-Howard H. Newman 51 Director
+Howard H. Newman 52 Director

+W. James MacGinnitie 61 Director

-Scott E. Pardee
+Scott E. Pardee 63 Director

-62 | Director |James N. Stanard has served as Chairman of the Board, President and Chief Executive Officer since the Company's formation in June 1993.
+James N. Stanard has served as Chairman of the Board, President and Chief Executive Officer since the Company's formation in June 1993.
 From 1991 through June 1993, Mr. Stanard served as Executive Vice President of USF&G and was a member of a three-person Office of the President.
 As Executive Vice President of USF&G, he was responsible for USF&G's underwriting, claims and ceded reinsurance.
 From October 1983 to 1991, Mr. Stanard was an Executive Vice President of F&G Re, Inc., USF&G's start-up reinsurance subsidiary ("F&G Re").
 Mr. Stanard was one of two senior officers primarily responsible for the formation of F&G Re, where he was responsible for underwriting, pricing and marketing activities of F&G Re during its first seven years of operations.
 As Executive Vice President of F&G Re, Mr. Stanard was personally involved in the design of pricing procedures, contract terms and analytical underwriting tools for all types of treaty reinsurance, including both U.S. and international property catastrophe reinsurance.